amineHorseman/pioneer_teleop/README.md

 This package is compatible with any robot using ROS as long as:

 - The velocity commands are published in /cmd_vel topic (see the next section).
-- You modify the .launch scripts to remove the pionner_bringup call, or you use execute directly the python scripts located in /nodes folder.
+- You modify the .launch scripts to remove the pionner_bringup call, or you execute directly the python scripts located in /nodes folder.

 # Known issues